Annanya7/Machine-Learning-Lab/README.md

 # Implementing Decision Tree on Diabtes dataset
 Decision Tree is a type of algorithm that includes conditional ‘control’ statements to classify data.
 A decision tree starts at a single point (or ‘node’) which then branches (or ‘splits’) in two or more directions.
 Each branch offers different possible outcomes, incorporating a variety of decisions and chance events until a final outcome is achieved.

+# Implementing Random Forest Algorithm  on Diabetes dataset
+Random forest is a commonly-used machine learning algorithm trademarked by Leo Breiman and Adele Cutler, which combines the output of multiple decision trees to reach a single result.
+Its ease of use and flexibility have fueled its adoption, as it handles both classification and regression problems.